 New Mexico Rural Library Initiative

 New Mexico's rural libraries are state treasures.
 Most were established by grassroots efforts of local citizens.
-They provide invaluable cultural, educational and economic development resources to their communities.
-They are often the only organization in town offering these resources.
+They provide invaluable cultural, educational, health and economic development resources to their communities.

 Each piece of land in the trust is tied to a particular entity.
 Most are tied to public education, but some other entities, such as certain hospitals, are part of the trust.
 Over 90% of it is tied to public education.
 The legislature is committed to preserving this valuable resource.
 A bill to fund early education from the land trust failed in 2018, as some legislators were wary of diminishing the corpus of the trust.